 Big is Bountiful

-In order to launch the new analytics service for the reinsurer, we first set up a big data platform that combines different cutting-edge technologies.
+As technical basis for the reinsurer’s new analytics service, we first set up a big data platform that combines different cutting-edge technologies.
 It is built on a Hadoop platform.
 That software framework combines several servers that can be scaled to allow for distributed storage and processing across clusters of computers.

 Then we strove to improve data processing on the platform and to enable external parties to better access certain sets of this information.
 To achieve these goals, we are migrating the data from the reinsurer’s internal system into the cloud.

 “For me, the project is exciting because big data and the cloud are developing so fast that we’re permanently exploring new approaches together with our client.
 So we’re all on a steep learning curve at technology’s cutting edge.”